By Larry Bisagni

 Harrison is refreshingly open about his past, his wild and rebellious years growing up in Southeast.
 An aspiring boxer himself, his antics – “My craziness,” he calls it – got him into scrape after scrape outside of the ring.
 Finally, an armed robbery landed him in prison.
 Along the way, Harrison experienced a spiritual awakening and has never looked back since being released in 1990.

 Four years after his release, Dusty was born.
 Before he could walk, he was learning how to throw punches.
 “Honestly, I really just wanted him to be able to defend himself,” says Harrison with a grin.
-Barely a toddler, little Arturo was running laps around the yard, leaving neighbors wondering whether they should call social services.
+Barely a toddler, Buddy had little Arturo running laps around the yard, leaving neighbors wondering whether they should call social services.

 Resisting temptation to compete in the London Olympics, Dusty elected to turn pro in 2011.
-At 17, he was the youngest professional boxer in America.
-The rise has been meteoric.
+At 17, he was the youngest professional boxer in America, and the rise has been meteoric.
 Less than five years later, he’s one of the hottest prospects in the sport, represented by Jay-Z’s Roc Nation Sports, and recently signed an endorsement contract with Fila.
 While Buddy has masterfully guided Dusty’s career, the Harrison express has become a full-fledged bullet train destined for superstardom, and it waits for nobody.
 Jump on now, or get left in Dusty’s dust.

 I head for the door.
 Behind me, the bell rings, followed by the familiar voice giving instructions.